Change your Mind.

 About Victor Lee Lewis

 Victor Lee Lewis, MA, is the Founder and Director of the Radical Resilience Institute, and Radical Resilience Coaching and Consulting.
-He is a Progressive Life Coach, trainer, speaker, and social justice educator.
-Victor provides individual and group life coaching, training, and keynote lectures.
+He is a progressive life coach, trainer, speaker, and social justice educator.
+Victor provides individual and group life coaching, creates anti-racism educational communities, and delivers keynote lectures.
 His work supports transformative change agents in improving and maximizing their emotional resilience, mental flexibility, and personal performance and effectiveness.
 Victor brings a unique socially progressive vision to the work of personal growth, personal empowerment, and emotional health.
 This is the fruit of his 30+ years search for personal healing and social justice, and nearly as many years of innovating practice in using liberatory educational approaches to bring healing and justice to others.

 A nationally respected social justice educator, Victor has conducted seminars, workshops, keynote speeches, and "train the trainer" programs across the United States, as well as in Australia, New Zealand, Ireland, and Germany.
 He is best known for his inspiring leadership role in The Color of Fear, an unusually powerful video about racism which received the Golden Apple Award for “Best Social Studies Documentary" of 1995 from the National Educational Media Association.
 He is co-author, with Hugh Vasquez, of Beyond the Color of Fear, a 4-volume multimedia curriculum for use in classrooms and trainings programs.